vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/09_Some_Methodological_Considerations_with_Respect.md

 was the Ayodhyāmāhātmya \(AM\) as it occurs in the Vaiṣṇavakhaṇḍa of the Skandapurāṇa.

-A collation of all available ms material that was somehow related to the AM, among which were texts bearing other titles such as Kośalakhaṇd
+A collation of all available ms material that was somehow related to the AM, among which were texts bearing other titles such as Kośalakhaṇḍa or Ayodhyā-

-. a or Ayodhyā-

-khaṇd

-. a, yielded three different text-groups as well as an epitome.
+khaṇḍa, yielded three different text-groups as well as an epitome.
 26 First there is the recension that is found in the printed Skandapurāṇa and that is secured

 by Dharmanibandha testimony \(the ‘Vaiṣṇavakhaṇḍa recension’\).
 Then there is a second recension that extends the text-material and re-composes iṭ In the colophon of some of its mss it claims to belong to the Rudrayāmala, probably the most chimeric of all anonymous literature.
 27 The third group contains longer and shorter versions, both having only very few ślokas  in common with